FRQUENTLY ASKED QUESTIONS

 Join my reader group.

-Can I read your manuscript, book, short story, etc. for a blurb or for feedback?
+Will I read your manuscript, book short story., for a blurb or feedback?

 HOW DO I GET SIGNED BOOKS WITHOUT ATTENDING AN EVENT?